Progress Communications was founded in 1996 by Antonina Ni Dhuinn FPRII MMII DipCAM (PR). http://ie.linkedin.com/in/antoninanidhuinn

 Fellowship is granted by the PRII National Council to those who have made a significant contribution to the development of the PRII and/or profession; who hold a senior position within the profession; and who have been full members of the PRII in good standing for a continuous period of not less than ten years.

-Antonina served as a member of the PRII National Council from 1993 for seven years and was Honorary Treasurer for six years.
+Antonina served as a member of the PRII National Council for seven years and was Honorary Treasurer for six years.
 She supported the co-ordination of conferences, training workshops and publications for the profession.
 When time permitted, she acted as an External Examiner in public relations for the National Syllabus managed by the PRII at that time in 8 different colleges.

 Professional Qualifications – Top Graduate